 - Stair climbing (traditionally or on a machine)

 While working with weights hasn’t been shown to lower triglycerides, it can still boost the results of aerobic exercise.
 Stronger muscles burn more calories all day, not just after a workout.
 And burning calories results in weight loss, which lowers triglycerides.

 If you’ve never lifted weights, learn proper form from a professional so you don’t hurt yourself.

 Tricks to Boost Your Results

-A few simple steps can help you get more bang from your buck from each minute you exercise.
+A few simple steps can help you get more bang for your buck from each minute you exercise.

 - Work out 1 hour before you eat to prevent the triglyceride spikes that occur after meals.

-- For the most effective workout, exercise at a moderate-to-intense pace and cut back on how much you eat.
+- For the most effective workout, exercise at a moderate to intense pace.

 - Stand up and pace whenever you talk on the phone or while you watch TV.

 - If you aren’t inclined to stand, pull your knees toward your chest to tighten your abs or do straight leg lifts while you watch TV or talk on the phone.